 Before picking a destination, consider the wishes of the deceased.
 Perhaps it was important for them to be in the same cemetery as their parents, siblings or family members.
 Be sure to take this into consideration when examining all of your local options.

-Keep in mind that most cemeteries charge a fee to transport the body for cremation.
+Keep in mind that most funeral homes charge a fee to transport the body for cremation.
 If you don’t have the budget to pay extra fees, choosing a cemetery with a crematorium on site may be more cost-effective and efficient.

 When it comes time to select a cemetery, in addition to location and access to a crematorium, things like religious requirements and veteran services should also be considered.